-Labiaplasty is often combined with clitoral hood reduction.
-Other requested vulvar aesthetic procedures include labia majora augmentation to create a pout, laser hair removal, labial de-pigmenting, and liposuction of enlarged mons pubis or labia majora.
+Other requested vulvar aesthetic procedures include labia majora reduction or augmentation, laser hair removal, labial de-pigmenting, and liposuction of enlarged mons pubis or labia majora.

 Upon arrival in our office, before marking your skin, topical anesthesia numbs the treatment area.
 After marking, local anesthesia offers complete comfort during your labiaplasty procedure.
 Medication to help you relax further is also available if needed.
 Besides improving appearance and comfort, Dr. Laverson accomplishes a durable repair, facilitating healing and early return to normal activity.
 Apply a pad daily until there is no longer spotting (usually one week).
 We recommend our post-labiaplasty care, and provide you with supplies.
 This includes Dermoplast® 20% benzocaine anesthetic spray for pain relief, TUCKS® medicated (Witch Hazel) pads, and perineal spray wash for sensitive healing tissues to use at home after your procedure.
 We also prescribe mild narcotic analgesics (codeine, hydrocodone, or oxycodone with acetaminophen) to control discomfort, and antibiotic ointment to apply daily after gentle bathing.
 Trauma to the perineum should be avoided until pain and tenderness resolve, usually four to six weeks.